 There are very few things that will ruin a day like a complete lack of sleep the night before.

 Waking up groggy and bleary-eyed is not how anyone wants to start their day, but with sleep schedules (opens in new tab) gone askew during the pandemic and reports of nightmares (opens in new tab) on the up, it seems more of us want to know how to fall asleep (opens in new tab) and are wondering how to wake up (opens in new tab) than ever before.

 Sleep deprivation is a real problem that affects approximately one in three people (opens in new tab) around the world.
-Along with the short-term side effects that have us reaching for caffeine, which has its own pitfalls, and could leave us vulnerable to viruses – sleep is one of the best natural flu remedies (opens in new tab).
-But it's in the long term that lack of deep sleep (opens in new tab) also causes long-term issues for the mind and body.
+In the short-term, the side effects will have us reaching for caffeine, which has its own pitfalls, and could leave us vulnerable to viruses – sleep is one of the best natural flu remedies (opens in new tab).
+But it's in the long term that lack of deep sleep (opens in new tab) starts to really cause problems, for both the mind and body.

 Why is sleep important?